Eribakova/CS5010/README.md

 ## Objectives

 We wanted to explore how people's social behavior changed with COVID-19, particularly their activity outdoors.
 In the Washington DC area, there were mixed policies about outdoor social gatherings.
 Many parks were closed throughout the summer.
-However, recreational pathways remained open even when social distancing was not possible.
-We examined the public's use of rental bikes to guage how the public took precautions or increased their risks in response to the pandemic.
+However, recreational pathways remained open even when social distancing was difficult if not impossible, and the major DC area trails remained crowded and even broke weekend records for usage in March 2020.
+We examined the public's use of rental bikes to guage how the public took precautions or increased their risks during course of the pandemic.

 Many cities reported a spike in bicycle sales and bike sharing.
 For example, Chicago reported “unprecedented demand” in its bike-sharing system.
 We wanted to see if the Washington DC area experienced a similar spike or if public health restrictions and precautions - which led reduced tourism and commuting -- caused a net reduction in usage, mitigating the potential risks of biking on narrow paths and on roads.

+Our central analytic question is whether bikesharing declined in Virginia.
+To what extent did the number of trips change?
+Did the pandemic foster a boom in demand like in Chicago?
+Or, did bikesharing in DC decline in response to public health concerns and restrictions?
+If the public were consistently taking increased precautions in all aspects of their public behavior we would expect to see bikesharing decrease and for trips to be shorter, especially in more crowded areas.

 Our analysis provides an example of how transactional commercial data can be used in urban planning and public health policy.
 With regard to the latter, healthcare officials could use our data to assess potential risks associated with outdoor recreational behavior and to tailor interventions in addition to sanitizing equipment (which DC's bikesharing company, Capital Bikeshare, did).
 These could include posting safety information posters at the bikesharing stations that are most frequently used, requiring a review of social distancing guidelines as part of the terms of the rental, emphasizing teh value of mask wear for outdoor recreation, or limiting rentals where social distancing is not possible.
 If merited, urban planners could use this information assess which roads might be closed on weekends to promote fitness and recreation, while enabling more social distancing than is possible on trails.